biol4559-uva/CompEvoBio_modules/Module_2/WF_instructions.md

 gen4 <- rbinom(n=1, size=10, prob=gen3)/10
 ```

 Would this solution scale well?
 Probably not and it is very tedious to write out.
 Instead, we can use a `for` loop and a pre-constructed matrix to store the output.
-Each interation of the `for` loop is a generation.
+Each iteration of the `for` loop is a generation.

 ```
 ### First we define our parameters